getsolus/solus-site.github.io/content/blog/2018-09-11-package-repo-migration-now-available.md

 Note:

-1. As mentioned, you no longer need to disable or remove the repo, hence the exclusion of such instructions.
+1. As mentioned, you no longer need to disable and remove the repo, hence the exclusion of such instructions.
 2. Do not switch to unstable unless you are willing to be present in our development IRC channel, actively file issues while testing, validate that we are not performing breaking changes (which may happen at any time) before upgrading, etc.